OverHash/aeroTS/README.md

 ## Installation
-It is easiest to clone this repository and copy relevant files across from there The most relevant files is the src/ folder.
+It is easiest to clone this repository and copy relevant files across from there
+- The most relevant files is the src/ folder.
 Copy this folder over and you can edit it to your liking!
+- `default.project.json` should also be copied over, and replace your old `default.project.json`

 ## Usage
 - AeroGameFramework comes with a lot of preinstalled files.
 These can be removed